Beckfords Pencilfish Care Guide: Tank Setup, Diet, Tank Mates & More

 Beckford’s pencilfish has the classic pencilfish body plan: elongated, somewhat cylindrical, and streamlined with a pointed snout.
 The base body color is gold-brown to olive, overlaid with a prominent dark lateral stripe that runs from the snout through the eye to the base of the caudal fin.
 Above this stripe is a golden band that gives the fish its “golden pencilfish” trade name.

 What really sets well-conditioned specimens apart is the red and orange coloration.
 Males develop vivid red patches on the anal fin, ventral fins, and along the lower body, with orange highlights along the dorsal area.
-In peak condition, the red can be quite intense, earning this fish the alternate name “red pencilfish.”
+In peak condition, the red is quite intense, earning this fish the alternate name “red pencilfish.”

 Like all pencilfish, N. beckfordi often holds itself at an oblique swimming angle, hovering slightly head-up in the water column.
 This is normal pencilfish behavior, not a sign of illness or swim bladder problems.